FAQs - Elections

 No, not at all for city, district, and regional council elections.

-Refer enquiry to HDC Electoral Officer:
+Refer enquiry to HDC and Horizons Electoral Officer:

 Warwick Lampp